morris-frank/uva-rl-reproducibility/docs/index.md

 ## Implementation
-For this, we use a simple neural network, consisting of a linear layer with 128 hidden units, a ReLU activation, and another linear layer.
+For this, we use a simple neural network, consisting of a linear layer with 128 hidden units, a ReLU activation, and an output layer with one neuron for each action.
 We use the [Adam optimizer](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/), a smooth L1 loss.

 For each experiment we have to set a learning rate $$\alpha$$, a discount factor $$\gamma$$, and the speed of the $$\epsilon$$ decay.

+We built all this on top of the amazing deep learning library Pytorch.

-The memory for the experience replay is always fixed to 10k elements and a batch size of 64 for the SGD.
+The memory for the experience replay is always fixed to 10k elements and a batch size of 64 is used for the SGD.

 ## Experiments